 The Institute may receive proposals for law reform or research projects from a wide range of sources, including the judiciary, the Attorney-General, the Legal Aid Commission, government departments, the Parliament, the legal profession, members of the community and community groups.

 The TLRI does not give legal advice to individuals on points of law or individual cases, nor do we investigate complaints about the law or about lawyers.
 If you have a legal problem a solicitor may be able to help you.
-You can contact a private solicitor, Tasmania Legal Aid a Community Legal Centre or the Women's Legal Service Tasmania.
-If you wish to make a complaint against a lawyer you can contact the Tasmania Law Society.
+You can contact a private solicitor, Tasmania Legal Aid, a Community Legal Centre or the Women's Legal Service Tasmania.
+If you wish to make a complaint against a lawyer you can contact the Legal Profession Board of Tasmania